ideka/AugTyr/README.md

 ## **0.3** User config

-This version introduces a user config system, which lets you change many ways in which the tool behaves.
+This version introduces a user config system, which lets you change many ways in which AugTyr behaves.

 The file can be found in AugTyr\_Data/StreamingAssets/UserConfig.json.
 It is a json file that can be modified with any text editor (notepad should do, really).